codebar/tutorials/version-control/command-line/tutorial.md

 ### Creating a Git Config file
+Git allows us to define configuration settings that affect either just the repository we're working with, such as the URL of the remote repository location, or global settings such as Aliases for common commands (see below).
+There's a great example over at [https://gist.github.com/pksunkara/988716](https://gist.github.com/pksunkara/988716)

 Create a file called `.gitconfig` in the root directory (parent folder) of your local Git repo by typing `git touch .gitconfig` in the terminal window.
-Now practise adding the following configuration items.
+Though it may look odd, this file doesn't have an extension such as `.txt` like typical files.
+Now let's practise modifying this file by adding the following configuration items.

 ### User name and email
 If you didn't add your name and email address in the Set-up tutorial, add them now.
 These are added to each Git commit so it's clear who made the commit to the repo.